bobtherdsman/RDSDiscoveryTool/README.md

       c:\RDSDiscoveryGuide\RDSDiscovery.exe W c:\RDSDiscoveryGuide\in\servers.txt

-The discovery will take few minutes and generate an excel sheet .The excel sheet is placed in c:\RDSDiscoveryGuide\out
+The discovery will take few minutes and will generate an excel sheet .

+The excel sheet is placed in c:\RDSDiscoveryGuide\out